Guest Speaker: Michelle Munro of Fidelity Investments.

 The largest-ever transfer of wealth is expected to occur over the next decade.
 Are you and your family ready?

-This presentation will cover a wide variety of estate planning considerations, including some of the more unique and less obvious aspects that you can integrate into your financial plan.
+This presentation covered a wide variety of estate planning considerations, including some of the more unique and less obvious aspects that you can integrate into your financial plan.

-This event is being held at the White Carnation banquet hall in Holmesville with a delicious lunch and tasty treats served by the new owners.
-REGISTRATION REQUIRED.
+This event was held at the White Carnation Banquet Hall in Holmesville with a delicious lunch and tasty treats served by the new owners.

 Special Womens Event